mcfrann/frontend-mod-1-prework/section1/relection.md

 7. In your own words, explain what concatenation is.

-    Concatenation is the joining together of variables.
+    Concatenation is the joining together of variables within a string.

 8. Think of a site or app you use frequently.
 Where do you think the developers used concatenation?